PedroMarMol/PedroMarMol/README.md

-- 👋 Hi, I’m Pedro Martos
+- 👋 Hey, I'm Pedro Martos.
 - 👀 I’m interested in any ambitious project in order to learn as much as possible.
 - 🌱 I’m currently learning Javascript, React and Angular.
 - 📫 How to reach me -> ig: @pedrommartos